 Compared to Old Fashioned Method:

-Amazing, no tripod is necessary in such simple and highly automated way of using smartphones or tablets to panoramic picture.
-The important function of the tripod in old fashion method is now replaced by (a) the circle with cross-hair and the series of blue dots on the tablet screen to guide the user in rotating the tablet steadily, or (b) the smartphone screen shows a long and narrow box (representing the panoramic picture frame) and an alignment box (representing the individual snapshot frame) to help you keep the scene aligned.
+Amazing, no tripod is necessary in such simple and highly automated way of using smartphones or tablets to take panoramic picture.
+The important and required function of the tripod in old fashion method is now replaced by (a) the circle with cross-hair and the series of blue dots on the tablet screen to guide the user in rotating the tablet steadily, or (b) the smartphone screen shows a long and narrow box (representing the panoramic picture frame) and an alignment box (representing the individual snapshot frame) to help you keep the scene aligned.

 In the old fashion method, I have to set up the camera on a tripod and to center and to level the set up carefully so that the camera can rotate horizontally accurately to cover the entire angular range of interest.
 Then I have to take the series of snapshots at suitable angular separation while making sure that successive pictures have at least 30 % overlap so that the stitching software in my desktop PC at home can stitch the set of snapshots together seamlessly.
 Then after I come home, I download the set of snapshots from my camera into my PC and activate the stitching software in my PC to stitch the set of snapshots into a panoramic picture.
 This means the panoramic picture is not available on the spot in my sightseeing trip and will not be available 5 or 10 days later after I come home to do the software stitching on my PC at home.
 In case if such panoramic picture has some problems for any reasons, I cannot take another panoramic picture because that spectacular scenery is thousands of miles away from my home.